 Hiring a car in Italy is relatively simple, though driving in major cities can require nerves of steel.
-Traffic, especially at rush hour, can be atrocious, resulting in drivers sitting stationery for long periods of time.
+Traffic, especially at rush hour, can be atrocious, resulting in drivers sitting stationary for long periods of time.
 In comparison to the train, for example, driving can be a frustratingly slow way to get around the city.

 Visitors should also be aware that parking places can be hard to come by, that many cities possess a complex network of one-way systems and that private vehicles may not enter historic city centres without possession of an official pass.
 If hiring a car, enquire about whether they can provide such a pass to you.

 The sad reality, therefore, is that driving within cities is normally best avoided due to the frustrations and impracticalities this can entail.
 In more rural areas, however, hiring a car can prove an enjoyable and practical solution for reaching the tiniest of destinations.
 Roads in the countryside tend to be in reasonable condition and traffic is light.

 Should you decide to drive while in Italy, be aware that Italian drive on the right-hand side of the road, and that it is a legal requirement to carry your passport and driving license with you at all times.
 British guests may use their standard driving license in Italy, while most other nationalities will need an International Driving Permit.